Have a question you don't see answered here? Send me a message.

 I’m a member and registered speaker with the Children’s Writers & Illustrators of British Columbia (CWILL BC) Society.
 (Speaker’s profile.)
 Learn more about funding grants for BC community events such as school and library visits.

-I’m also a creative writing coach with Creative Writing for Children Society, and have experience creating curriculum and facilitating multi-week workshops on creativity, storytelling, and writing themes for ages eight and up.
+I’m also a creative writing coach with Creative Writing for Children Society, and have experience creating curriculum and facilitating camp and term-length workshops on creativity, storytelling, and writing themes for ages eight and up.

-Previous one-off sessions, workshops, panels, and masterclasses have included topics on writing and storytelling, publishing (traditional, hybrid & indie), and motivation and resiliency for ages 10 and up.
-As a business writer, I also offer communications and marketing training for adults (these sessions are generally promoted separately via The Creative Collective and Business Writing Solutions.)
+Previous one-off in person and remote festivals, sessions, workshops, panels, and masterclasses have included topics on writing and storytelling, publishing (traditional, hybrid & indie), and motivation and resiliency for ages 10 and up.
+As a business writer, I also offer communications and marketing training for adults (these sessions are generally promoted separately via The Creative Collective.)

 Please enquire regarding dates, fees, and any other pertinent logistics with as much notice as possible.

 Fees are generally in line with local standards, but may be subject to adjustment based on the specific event.
 Nonprofits should enquire about discounts or alternate arrangements if budget is a barrier.
 Assistance with grant and funding applications may be available.